avandenbussche/tor-containernet/README.md

 #### Sample Workflow

 For local development, simply compile TorSH using `make torsh`.
 When compiling for architechtures other than that of the test machine, the use of `make torsh-cross RUSTC_ARCH=<rustc-arch>` is required.
-The following architectures are known to compile without error:

-* *aarch64-unknown-linux-musl*
-  * 64-bit Raspberry Pi 4
-* *arm-unknown-linux-gnueabihf*
-  * An architecture supported by all Raspberry Pis
-* *mipsel-unknown-linux-musl*
-  * Popular OpenWrt architecture
-* *x86_64-unknown-linux-gnu*
-  * Most likely the architecture of the host machine you are compiling on
-* *x86_64-unknown-linux-musl*
-  * When testing the OpenWrt package locally, the *musl* variant is required even when the host machine uses *gnu*

-While other architectures are certainly possible, they may require some script tweaking to get going.
+Note that OpenWrt uses the `musl` instead of the `gnu` library.